 The reason why most people want to know the difference between digital marketing and growth marketing is to be more confident when choosing what’s best for their business - especially when we’re talking about ROI.
 Based on everything that we said so far, can we conclude that growth marketing is better than digital marketing, or vice versa?

 Well, if we had to answer the question, then we would say growth marketing.
-The reason for this is not that digital marketing can’t be as effective or even more so than growth marketing, but because the term itself does not include a well-defined strategy or plan for achieving your goals.
+The reason for this is not that digital marketing can’t be as effective or even more so than growth marketing, but because the term itself does not include a well-defined strategy or plan for achieving end goals.

 Digital marketing gives you many different tools, tactics, and techniques that you can use to achieve almost any goal, but it does not provide a framework or strategy on how to achieve those goals.
 Here’s where growth marketing shines through.
+It gives you principals to follow when crafting growth marketing campaigns.

 Growth marketing, with all its flaws, describes a straightforward process or a roadmap for improving the results of your marketing efforts and delivering greater ROI.
 In a way, it forces the company to set clear, attainable goals based on actual data, and comes up with solutions based on data analysis.